-How to Glaze Carrots and Other Vegetables.
-Better Tasting Side Dishes Every time!
+How to Glaze Carrots and Other Vegetables for Better-Tasting Side Dishes Every Time!

 Growing up, I always wondered why the vegetables served at good restaurants always tasted better than the one’s I boiled or steamed at home – wondering how they could boil vegetables so much better than I!?!

 Well, eventually, I figured out that it wasn’t the way they prepared the vegetables that made the difference, it was the way they finished them off, by adding a quick vegetable glaze - a glaze sauce that truly makes a world of difference, especially when used on root vegetables, like carrots.

 Glazed vegetables are lustrous and appetizing, and each cut piece of vegetable is perfectly seasoned with a flavorful half-absorbed buttery sauce – lovely stuff, and since it only takes about 1 minute to glaze up a batch of carrots or other rot vegetables, there no reason why you shouldn’t glaze every time.

 How to Glaze Carrots

 (This works equally well for other root vegetables)

 - Boil your cut vegetables in well salted water until you have just barely reached the desired tenderness.

 - Drain off all but 2 or 3 Tbls of liquid from the pot.

 - Add in a Tbls or so of butter (more if you’re feeling decadent) and return the pot to the heat.